Ludwig Canal

-The Ludwig Canal (German: Ludwig-Donau-Main-Kanal or Ludwigskanal), is an abandoned canal in southern Germany.
+The Ludwig Canal (German: Ludwig-Donau-Main-Kanal or Ludwigskanal), is an abandoned canal in Southern Germany.

+History

 The canal linked the Danube River at Kelheim with the Main River at Bamberg, connecting the Danube basin with the Rhine basin.
-The first realisation of a dream to enable barges to navigate from the North Sea to the Black sea, the Ludwig Canal proved to be unsustainable, and was eventually succeeded by a larger canal, over a century later.
+The first realisation of a dream to enable barges to navigate from the North Sea to the Black Sea, the Ludwig Canal proved to be unsustainable, and was eventually succeeded by a larger canal, over a century later.

 Named after King Ludwig I of Bavaria, the canal was built between 1836 and 1846.
 Whereas the Main and the Danube were both broad canalised rivers, the Ludwig Canal was a narrow channel, with numerous locks, and a shortage of water supply to the summit level.
 The canal became a bottleneck, and the operation of the waterway soon became uneconomic.
 A further nail in the canal's coffin was competition from the rapidly developing railway network in the southern German countryside.
 Rather than repair the damage suffered during World War II, (the canal being close to the bombed city of Nuremberg), the canal was finally abandoned in 1950.